 Her research interests include assessing the hormonal control of metabolic and reproductive systems, investigating the interactions between metabolic and reproductive systems and developing aptamer-based methods of hormone detection and measurement.

 Dr Izzi-Engbeaya is a tutor for modules on the Imperial College MBBS and Endocrinology BSc courses, and she supervises post-graduate research students.
-In 2020, she was appointed Academic Lead for the Implementation of the BMA Charter (Imperial School of Medicine: https://www.imperial.ac.uk/medicine/study/undergraduate/people/school-governance/).
+In 2021, she was appointed the Director for EDI in Imperial College School of Medicine.
 She actively participates in public engagement activities such as the Imperial Festival, the BRC Festival and Imperial College Pathways to Medicine Programme.
 In addition, Dr Izzi-Engbeaya undertakes clinical work at Imperial College Healthcare NHS Trust as an Honorary Consultant in Endocrinology and Diabetes.